fsvreddit/modmail-userinfo/README.md

 For earlier versions, please see the [full changelog](https://github.com/fsvreddit/modmail-userinfo/blob/main/changelog.md).

+### v1.6.5

+* Fixed an issue that prevented subreddit comment counts from showing any subreddits other than the one it is installed in

 ### v1.6.2

 * Fix issue which led to undercounting comments in the "Recent comment count" output